srlinuxeurope/DCFPartnerHackathon/README.md

 Looking for the Nokia NoW DCF Hackathon? find it [here](https://partner.dcf.network)

 Do you want to run this lab on your own environment?
+Refer to:
-Refer to the [CLAB readme](/clab/README.md) and to the [EDA readme](/eda/README.md) instructions.
+- [CLAB readme](/clab/README.md) - For instructions to deploy ContainerLab.
+- [EDA readme](/eda/README.md) - For instructions to deploy EDA.
+- [Docs readme](/docs/README.md) - For instructions to deploy the Hackathon website.